renesas-rz/rzv_ai_sdk/smart_parking/readme.md

 ## Application: Build Stage

+>**Note:** User can skip to the next stage (deploy) if they don't want to build the application.
+All pre-built binaries are provided.

-**NOTE:** This project expects the user to have completed
+**Note:** This project expects the user to have completed [Getting Startup Guide](../README.md#startup-guide) provided by Renesas.

+After completion of the guide, the user is expected of following things.
-* the Board Set Up,
+- the Board Set Up and booted.
-* SD Card Preparation steps
+- SD Card (or NFS) Prepared
-* AI SDK Set Up steps mentioned in the RZV2L_AI_SDK_Instruction_guide.
-After this step docker image amd container will be created.
+- The docker image amd container for drp_ai_tvm running on host machine.
+- libtvm_runtime.so file

-* Docker environment is required for building the sample application.
+>**Note:** Docker environment is required for building the sample application.
-* Copy the src directory from this GitHub to the data directory (mounted directory for created docker container) created at the 3rd Step of AI SDK Set Up.

 #### Application: File Generation